agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

 ## Floorplanning & Power Delivery Network (PDN)

-The physical design phase initiates with floorplanning, establishing the die dimensions, standard cell rows, and the foundational power architecture.
-The layout is optimized to balance density, routability, and power integrity.
+The physical design phase initiates with floorplanning, establishing the die dimensions, I/O pin distribution, standard cell rows, and the foundational power architecture.
+This layout is optimized to balance standard cell placement density, routability, and power integrity while adhering to stringent foundry design rules.

 ![Floorplan Layout](reports/images/floorplan.png)

+### Core Boundary & Site Row Generation
+Before physical cells can be placed, the logical core area is discretized into a legal placement grid.
+Based on the SkyWater 130nm standard cell LEF definitions, continuous **site rows** are generated across the core area.
+These rows are constructed from foundational **unit tiles** (sites).
+Every standard cell in the design is sized as a multiple of this unit tile width, ensuring perfect snapping to the placement grid and alignment of the underlying N-well and P-well structures.

 ### Floorplan Specifications & Achieved Metrics
 The core dimensions and placement grid were initialized using OpenROAD to accommodate the synthesized netlist while reserving adequate routing resources.